moderneinc/springboot-migration-workshop/maven-plugin-adventure/README.md

-In this adventure, you will migrate an old version of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic/) repository (that uses Spring Boot 2) to Spring Boot 3.
+In this adventure, you will migrate an old version of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic/) repository (that uses Spring Boot 2) to Spring Boot 3 using Maven.

 If you were migrating this by hand, you would need to do a variety of things such as: